elatov/elatov.github.io/_posts/2017-07-14-sophos-9-on-centos-7.md

 	Installation completed.
 	Your computer is now protected by Sophos Anti-Virus.

-Also as an FYI, it looks likes the UI is no longer available for **sophos** as per [SAV Linux 9.11.0 GUI functionality no longer available](https://community.sophos.com/kb/en-us/122722).
+Also as an FYI, it looks likes the UI is no longer available for **sophos**.

 #### Compiling the Talpa Module
 Initially the **talpa** module failed to compile: